 1000 W Buena Vista, Orlando, FL 32830

-Additionally, the other theme parks are just a short 10-15 minute drive via bus transportation.
+Additionally, the other Disney theme parks are a short 10-15 minute drive away from Coronado Springs.
 Disney Springs will take the longest to reach because it is located on the other end of Buena Vista.
-So while a straight shot, it’s probably the longest distance.
+While it’s a straight shot to the large entertainment venue, it’s probably the longest distance.

 Below is a look at the Coronado Springs map.
 One of the largest changes at this hotel is the bridges that were added across the lake, Lago Dorado.
 Previously, you would have had to walk around the lake to access El Centro (main lobby).
 Formerly the walk was quite a journey given the sizable property.

-In December, I stayed at Disney’s Caribbean Beach and found it quite comparable, with a few exceptions.
+For reference, I have stayed at Disney’s Caribbean Beach (review) since their latest refurbishment and find it quite comparable, with a few exceptions.
 You can read that review if you would like to compare the two.

 Those unfamiliar with the different Disney resorts might not be aware of the unique theming you’ll find at each property.
-The only place you’ll find true specific to Disney theming is at a Disney value resort like All-Stars, Pop Century, or Art of Animation.
+The only place you’ll find true specific to Disney theming is at a Disney value resort like All-Stars, Pop Century (review), or Art of Animation (review).

 Let’s take a look at the layout of Coronado Springs.
 As mentioned above, you’ll find the property has a touch of Spanish, Mexican, and Southwest American vibe.
 The four different villages around the lake are as follows: